 INR provides opportunities through Oregon State University and Portland State University.
 For current opportunities:

-INR was hiring seasonal positions for Lotic Assessment, Inventory, and Monitoring fieldwork for the 2023 season.
-Details and instructions on how to apply can be found in the position announcements: Botanist Announcement, Crew Lead Announcement, Field Technician Announcement.
-Questions can be directed to Matthew Foli, program manager.
+INR is hiring seasonal positions for Lotic Assessment, Inventory, and Monitoring (AIM) fieldwork for the 2025 season in Oregon and California.
+Details and instructions on how to apply can be found in the position announcements: Crew Lead, Botanist, and Technician.
+Application review will begin in early January and will continue until all positions are filled.
+Questions and applications can be directed to Andrew Christensen, project manager, at [email protected].

 Positions will be posted to the PSU and OSU job boards when available.